Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Capacity (*n*) <a name="Capacity_unitAbility"></a>
 <div>

-Units with this ability can carry up to *n* units with the *cargo* or *space cargo* trait (see below for the list).
+Units with this ability can carry up to *n* units with the *cargo* or *space cargo* trait (see below for the list of these units).
 Carried units are referred to as the **cargo** of the unit carrying them.
-When a unit with this ability is destroyed, the unit it carries are destroyed too.
+When a unit with this ability is destroyed, the units it carries are destroyed too.
 There are variants of this ability, that limit the types of units that can be carried.
 For example, a unit with "Capacity (3 Fighters)" can only carry up to 3 Fighters.

 When a ship with this ability starts its movement, or enters a System, it may, if the System is **unactivated** or is the **destination System** of the movement, pick up carry-able units from:

 * Friendly planets in the System
-* The **cargo** of other friendly units in the System **that are not also moving**
+* The **cargo** of other friendly units in the System

+In addition, ships with these ability in the destination system may freely transfer carried units between them.

 **Carry-able units:**